DioxusLabs/dioxus/docs/guide/src/getting_started/ssr.md

 [Example: Dioxus DocSite](https://github.com/dioxusLabs/docsite)

+## Multithreaded Support

+The Dioxus VirtualDom, sadly, is not currently `Send`.
+Internally, we use quite a bit of interior mutability which is not thread-safe.
+This means you can't easily use Dioxus with most web frameworks like Tide, Rocket, Axum, etc.

+To solve this, you'll want to spawn a VirtualDom on its own thread and communicate with it via channels.

+When working with web frameworks that require `Send`, it is possible to render a VirtualDom immediately to a String - but you cannot hold the VirtualDom across an await point.
+For retained-state SSR (essentially LiveView), you'll need to create a pool of VirtualDoms.

 ## Setup

 If you just want to render `rsx!` or a VirtualDom to HTML, check out the API docs.
 It's pretty simple: